 If the police violated the 4th Amendment protection from unreasonable searches and seizures by not having a valid search warrant supported by probable cause in a situation in which there was no exception to the requirement of a warrant, you would have a defense.
 Your lawyer could file a motion asking the court to exclude the evidence of drugs the police seized so that the prosecutor could not use the evidence against you in court.

 These and other defenses could weaken the case against you on drug trafficking charges and make the charges ripe for negotiation to a lower charge or getting the charges dismissed.
 You will want to work with a Washington criminal defense attorney on your drug trafficking case.
-Get in touch with our office today for a free consultation.
+Get in touch with our office today.

 DISCLAIMER: This post is intended to share my perspective, insights, and some general information on various aspects of criminal cases.
 It is not legal advice and is not intended to substitute for legal advice.
 You should consult an attorney to obtain legal advice for your individual situation and case.